 A Guide to Robotics Technology

 Robotics involves the design and creation of robotic systems.
 A robotic system has the capability of performing tasks and duties for humans to simplify life and streamline work processes.
 The people who design robotic systems are robotics engineers with specialized training in electrical and mechanical engineering.
+Many businesses involved in robotics utilize CMMS Software for maintenance management.

 The word "robot" was created in 1920 in connection with a play that featured human-like machines that took over the society they had been serving.
 In 1932, the first simple robot was born in Japan.
 Isaac Asimov wrote a short story in 1941 that included "Three Laws of Robotics."
 The laws stipulate that a robot cannot harm a human or allow a human to come to harm, a robot has to obey all humans, and a robot has to protect its existence.
 The first robotic arm came to be in 1954, and General Motors began using this technology for dangerous assembly line work in 1962.
 The 1969 moon landing utilized robotic technology also, to assist the astronauts with their mission.